Skip to main content

 Storage

-• Blob stores are a location to store your artifacts
+• Blob stores are a location to store your artifacts, use them to attach additional storage or separate specific environments.

 • Admin - Cleanup unused asset blobs